Golchoubian/PedMove_gym/README.md

 # PedMove_gym

 This repository provides a 2D gym environment that simulates pedestrian trajectories in the presence of vehicles within a shared space.
-The gym environment is used in our paper "Uncertainty-Aware DRL for Autonomous Vehicle Crowd Navigation in Shared Space".
-It is designed for training and testing decision-making algorithms for the ego vehicle navigating among these pedestrians.
+It is designed for training and testing decision-making algorithms for the ego vehicle navigating among pedestrians.
 The pedestrian trajectory behaviors are derived from the [HBS dataset](https://leopard.tu-braunschweig.de/receive/dbbs_mods_00069907), which was captured in a shared space in Germany.

 A unique feature of this gym environment is its integration with a data-driven pedestrian trajectory predictor algorithm called Uncertainty-aware Polar Collision Grid (UAW-PCG).
 As a result, the [PCG](https://github.com/Golchoubian/PolarCollisionGrid-UncertaintyAware) algorithm's predictions are included as example states within this simulation environment.

+This gym environment was used in our paper to train a deep reinforcement learning-based navigation algorithm for an autonomous vehicle navigating among pedestrians in a shared space.
+It is part of the complete [code](https://github.com/Golchoubian/UncertaintyAware_DRL_CrowdNav) provided for implementing our algorithm within the paper and can also be used for other reinforcement learning algorithms.

 <div style="display: block; margin: 0 auto; text-align: center; padding-bottom: 200px;">
     <img src="images/scenario295.gif" alt="scenario295" width="400">
     <img src="images/HBS.png" alt="HBS" width="400">
     <figcaption>[1]</figcaption>
 </div>

-This gym environment was used in our paper to train a deep reinforcement learning-based navigation algorithm for an autonomous vehicle navigating among pedestrians in a shared space.
-It is part of the complete [code](https://github.com/Golchoubian/UncertaintyAware_DRL_CrowdNav) provided for implementing our algorithm within the paper and can also be used for other reinforcement learning algorithms.

 [1]: Trajectories of a shared space in Hamburg (HBS dataset)